jpavley/Comic-Keeper/HOWTO.md

 # HOWTO

-This is a list of recipies that explain how to add features to Comic Keeper
+This is a list of recipes that explain how to add features to Comic Keeper

-## HOWTO Connect the _PickerTableViewController_ to an _EditComicBookViewControler_ Field
+## HOWTO Connect the _PickerTableViewController_ to an _EditComicBookViewController_ Field

 ### Step One

 Make sure you have a data source in ComicBookCollection. _PickerTableViewController_ expects a [String] to display as a list for the user to chose from.

-    public var allPossibileConditions: [String] {
+    public var allPossibleConditions: [String] {
         return ["Very Poor", "Poor", "Good", "Very Good", "Fine", "Very Fine", "Perfect"] }